-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Balanced & Unbalanced Forces How could you win a tug-of-war against a bunch of adults?
+• Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Balanced & Unbalanced Forces How could you win a tug-of-war against a bunch of adults?
 Students develop a mental model of the nature of forces and motion and use that model to explain the behavior of an elastic jumper.
 4.PS2.A.2 Plan and conduct an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
 Lesson 2 Balanced Forces & Engineering What makes bridges so strong?
 Students develop and design a bridge to be as strong as possible while working with limited materials.
 4.PS2.A.2 Plan and conduct an investigation to provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
 4.ETS1.B.1 Generate and compare multiple solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.
-Lesson 3 % Revision Coming Summer '23% Friction & Pattern of Motion How can you go faster down a slide?
-Students plan and carry out investigations of the behaviors of different materials as they slide past one another.
+Lesson 3 Pattern of Motion, Gravity, & Friction How high can you swing on a flying trapeze?
+Students make observations and measurements of a trapeze model.
+Then, using that information they predict the motion of a real trapeze.
 4.PS2.A.1 Make observations and/or measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.
 4.PS2.B.1 Plan and conduct a fair test to compare and contrast the forces (measured by a spring scale in Newtons) required to overcome friction when an object moves over different surfaces (i.e. rough/smooth).
 Lesson 4 We recommend teaching this in 3rd grad de if following Missouri Standards.
 Magnets & Forces What can magnets do?
 Students investigate the properties of magnets and the fact that they exert forces that act at a distance.
 3.PS2.B.1 Plan and conduct investigations to determine the cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other.
 Lesson 5 We recommend teaching this in 3rd grad de if following Missouri Standards.
-Magnets & Engineering How can you unlock a door using a magnet?
+A Magnets & Engineering How can you unlock a door using a magnet?
 Students investigate magnetic attraction and repulsion, and design a magnetic lock in the hands-on activity.
 3.PS2.B.1 Plan and conduct investigations to determine the cause and effect relationships of electric or magnetic interactions between two objects not in contact with each other.